-- 1. What information is subject to preservation; - 2.
-The purpose for preservation; - 3.
-The proposed length of preservation; - 4.
-The measures taken to communicate preservation decisions to the affected data subjects; - 5.
-The measures taken to protect the information from unlawful use or disclosure, including security measures; and - 6.
+- 6. The measures taken to protect the information from unlawful use or disclosure, including security measures;125 and - 7.
 Communications with data protection officers or other authorities about the preservation efforts.
-124
+126

 The documentation can be maintained in a variety of formats but is most often kept in spreadsheets or in software designed for that purpose.